Latest Australian Open News

-The 2020 Australian Open runs between Monday 20 January to Sunday 2 February.
+The 2021 Australian Open runs between February 8-21.
 Watch and bet on Australian Open tennis live from Melbourne and get Australian Open Live Stream access with livetennis.com.

-Watch and bet on Australian Open tennis live at bet365 > live streaming > tennis (geo-restrictions apply; funded account required or to have placed a bet in the last 24 hours to qualify)
+Watch and bet on Australian Open tennis live (geo-restrictions apply; funded account required or to have placed a bet in the last 24 hours to qualify)

 Australian Open Tournament Schedule

 |8 Feb 2021 00:00||Men’s & women’s R1 matches (day)||Melbourne Park|

 |8 Feb 2021 08:00||Men’s & women’s R1 matches (night)||Melbourne Park|